Delridge Deli Mart owner paid a price when defending her store against a shoplifter

 Meanwhile, although confined to her home except for trips to the doctor, Kim can’t help but keep an eye on her deli.

 On Saturday, Dale was doing the shopping for the store at — where else? — Costco.
-His mom was texting. constant texting with the mom.
+His mom was texting.

 “She’s telling me what to buy, where to find it in the store,” says Dale.